DMsGuild201/magic/README.md

 ### Project status
 The project is currently in development.
 This is NOT a stable API.
 We're aiming for a stable interface that everyone can follow, and we can continuely patch as MTGO changes.

+Right now we're saving the data in JSON format (sets and cards).

+TODOO
+* Image extraction and saving
+-- Support multiple backends (S3, filesystem, etc..)
+* Unit test the existing card types
+* Pull translations of the cards
+* Process card descriptions to support symbols (tap, mana cost etc..)
+* Double check we have an interface for ever interaction.

 ### Magic card edge cases (so far)
 Reaper King
 http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=159408